samantaorellana/samantaorellana.github.io/pages/docs/publications.md

 - **Orellana KS***.
 2019.
 New country records and range extensions for the Anthribidae (Coleoptera: Curculionoidea) of Panama (in Spanish).
 III Colloquium of Biology.
 Universidad del Valle de Guatemala, Guatemala City, Guatemala.
 - **Orellana KS***.
 2019.
 Effect of landscape conformation on the coleopterans (Insecta: Coleoptera) associated with fungi of the Lachua Ecoregion , Alta Verapaz, Guatemala (in Spanish).
 Annual Scientific Meeting of the Chemical and Biological Research Institute.
 Universidad de San Carlos de
 Guatemala, Guatemala City, Guatemala.

-## **Invited Presentations**
-- **Importance of Natural History Collections for the Study of Biodiversity** (virtual, in Spanish).
-July 2021.
-Universidad Rafael Landívar, School of Agricultural Sciences.
-Guest speaker for the undergraduate Botany course.
-- **Introduction to Coleoptera** (virtual, in Spanish).
-November 2020.
-Undergraduate Entomology Course, Universidad de Costa Rica, Campus Guanacaste.
-- **Taxonomy of Anthribidae** (virtual, in Spanish).
-August 2020.
-Undergraduate Taxonomy course, Universidad de San Carlos de Guatemala.
-- **Relevance of Entomological Collections in the Study of Biodiversity: Research Experiences in North and Central America** (in Spanish).
-March 2020.
-Universidad de San Carlos de Guatemala.

 ## **Online Resources**
 - [**The Weevil Portal.**](https://serv.biokic.asu.edu/weevil/portal/) Symbiota portal focused on the superfamily Curculionoidea (2024-present).